19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (c) cause the records referred to in paragraph (b) to be kept in such manner as to enable them to be conveniently and properly audited.

-(3) An owner developer of a development shall exercise and perform the duties of —
+(3) An owner developer of a development shall exercise the powers and perform the duties of —

 (a) the council of a management corporation; and